Updated: October 25, 2023

 In the case of a permanent exemption, the household’s annual taxable income cannot exceed €15,295.
 To take advantage of the exemption regarding taxable income, you must submit a request to Finanças.
 Be sure to do this before you buy the home and after the property inspection is finished.

 Owners of shares in Portuguese real estate with a value of more than €600.000 are subject to the wealth tax (Adicional Imposto Municipal Sobre Imóveis).
 Regardless of resident status, the rates are stable.
 The charge is 0.4 percent of the total amount of properties owned by businesses.
 Additionally, it is 0.7 percent for people.
 The rate is 1 percent if your property is worth more than €1 million.

 Each person is eligible for a €600,000 allowance deduction from the value of all Portuguese properties.
 In other words, if you and your partner jointly own a home in Portugal and the property is valued at more than €1.2 million, wealth tax (AIMI) will apply.

 - 0.7 percent tax on owning property valued between €600,000 and €1 million

 - 1 percent tax on property valued between €1mil and €2 million

 - 1.5 percent tax on property if its total value is above €2 million

-For renting out your property, there are certain taxes that you will need to consider.
-As a rule, net rental income is taxed at a flat rate of 28 percent, although there are possible deductions for the following:
+For renting out your Portuguese property, there are certain taxes that you will need to consider.
+As a rule, net rental income is taxed at a flat rate of 28 percent.
+However, there are possible deductions on rental income for the following:

 - Deductions for fire insurance, as it is compulsory for rental properties